Are Kids’ Fruit and Vegetable Intake and Meal Choices Associated With Well-Being?

 Students had a strong relationship between their nutritional habits and mental well-being.

 Researchers’ findings revealed significant results supporting the relationship between children’s nutrition and mental health.
-These findings are a valuable addition to the growing body of research exploring the relationship of nutrition and children’s psychological health.
+These findings are a valuable addition to the growing body of research exploring the relationship between nutrition and children’s psychological health.
 Read more about the child and adolescent Diet-Mental Health Relationship in the CNP Parent Research Library.

 References